craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Tracking/Economy Pages/Economics of Combine.md

 Folks husband Goats and Pig in the wetlands of Combines, as well fowl such as Ducks and Geese.
 Some very power people husband cattle as well, but this is a difficult and expensive task here.

 #### Dairy
 Goats are prized possessions for the families of Combine, and the same is true of Cattle and the lords.
-While both true dairies and alternatives - such as walnut or almond - are available Cow's milk is most desired, and alternatives to Goat are less desirable and expensive.
+While both true dairies and alternatives - such as walnut or almond - are available, Cow's milk is most desired, and alternatives to Goat are less desirable and expensive.

 #### Grain
 Rice is *the* grain of the Combines.
 No other grain is really desired or grown here, except perhaps for the sake of variety in luxury.